cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/deployment.md

 # Introduction to Bitcoin

-Since 2009 the most successful and popular decentralised public blockchain network has been Bitcoin.
+Since 2009 the most successful and popular decentralized public blockchain network has been Bitcoin.
 Nowadays, Bitcoin is the cryptocurrency with the highest market capitalisation, approximately $150 billion dollars (at the time of writing).

 <div class="b9-tip">